WillCodeForCats/tekmar-packetserv/tekmar_packetserv/DOCS.md

 ## Integration

-This Add-On is part of the Tekmar 482 Integration.
-Install this integration together with the add-on:
+This App is part of the Tekmar 482 Integration.
+Install this integration together with the App:

 https://github.com/WillCodeForCats/tekmar-482